Ultrahigh Poisson's ratio glasses: Macroscopic Elastic properties

+We kick off the presentation with the bare macroscopic elastic properties (see definitions in Appendix~\ref{app:definitions}) of our glass ensembles.
+In Fig.~\ref{fig:elasticity}a we plot the raw shear and bulk moduli vs.~the parameter $Q$.
+These moduli follow an approximate power law as indicated in the figure.
+We do not attribute any particular importance to these approximate scaling laws.
+Interestingly, it is apparent that as $Q$ is made larger, the ratio $G/K$ tends to decrease, as also observed near the unjamming transition.
+Fig.~\ref{fig:elasticity}b establishes that the reduced pressure $p/K$ in our glasses is small, on the order of $10^{-3}$ for all values of the parameter $Q$ studied here, as mentioned above.

-\emph{Results and discussion}.---In Fig.~\ref{fig:pr_vs_Q_and_varphi} we show the PRs $\nu$ of our glass-ensembles parameterized by $Q$.
-We find that $v$ grows roughly logarithmically with $Q$, reaching $\nu\!=\!0.445$ for the largest $Q\!=\!240$.
-The dash-dotted line represents the PR of the platinum-rich glasses reported by Demetriou et al.~in Ref.~\cite{ultra_high_PR_Demetriou_2011}, which is the largest PR reported to date (to the best of our knowledge) for a metallic glass.
+In Fig.~\ref{fig:pr_vs_Q} we show the key result of this work; there the PRs $\nu\!\equiv\!\frac{3K-2G}{6K+2G}\! = \!\frac{3-2G/K}{6+2G/K}$ of our glass-ensembles are plotted against the parameter $Q$.
+We find that $\nu$ grows roughly logarithmically with $Q$, reaching $\nu\!=\!0.45$ for the largest $Q\!=\!320$.
+The dashed line represents the PR of the platinum-rich glasses reported by Demetriou et al.~in Ref.~\cite{ultra_high_PR_Demetriou_2011}, which is the largest PR reported to date (to the best of our knowledge) for a laboratory metallic glass.